-Buchlyvie Primary has very good capacity for improvement.
-Last Session there was several changes to the staff team, this is beginning to settle for next session.
-Moving forward the senior leadership team is confident of what needs to be done to maintain standards and improve.
+Fintry Primary has very good capacity for improvement.
+The senior leadership team is confident of what needs to be done to maintain standards and improve.
 A clear vision and School Improvement Plan is in place for next session.
-The leadership team will continue to promote high expectations for children and use our collective skills and knowledge to ensure all children achieve their expected levels of attainment.
-The Senior Leadership team will build a collaborative culture to support staff work together on improvement priorities identified through self-evaluation.
-Working in partnership with Fintry Primary and Nursery School and Arnprior Nursery allows staff to share teaching skills which leads to improvements.
+The leadership team will continue to promote high expectations for children and use our collective skills and knowledge to ensure all children achieve their expected levels of attainment and achievement.
+The Senior Leadership team will continue to build a collaborative culture to support staff work together on improvement priorities identified through self-evaluation.
+Working in partnership with Buchlyvie Primary School and Arnprior Nursery allows staff to share teaching skills which leads to improvements.
 Families support the school through a strong Parent Council who participate in our improvement priorities.
-The local community has pride in Buchlyvie Primary School.
+The community has pride in Fintry Primary School.